 Some cards are from Credible partners.

-Trying to choose between the Chase Sapphire Reserve℠ vs Chase Sapphire Preferred® credit card can be tricky.
+Trying to choose between the Chase Sapphire Reserve℠ and Chase Sapphire Preferred® credit card can be tricky.

 Both credit cards offer appealing perks for frequent travelers and those who enjoy dining out often.
 Both cards also offer 24/7 direct access to customer service specialists and are widely accepted throughout the world.